Awelson/Blog/docs/Misc/nekopara.md

   exclude: true
 ---

 There might be some mistakes since I manually typed all this stuff in.
-You can check [here]()
+You can check [here](https://github.com/Awelson/NekoParaDialogue/tree/main) to download the csv file.

 | Character | Japanese                                                                  | English                                                                                                                                                                                                                |
 | --------- | ------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |